oiwi/megnist/README.md

 `megnist['X_train']` is a 3-dimensional numpy array of floats with shape (10,000 examples, 306 channels, 250 time steps). `megnist['y_train']` is a 1-dimensional numpy array of integers (0, ..., 9) with 10,000 examples.

-The validation and test splits have the same dimensions, except for the number of examples (1,000 instead of 10,000).
+The validation and test splits have the same dimensions, except for the number of examples (1,000 examples).

 Dimensionality reduced versions of the dataset can be downloaded below: